Hafeezuldeen/Course-Reservation-and-Exam-registration-systems/README.md

 Thus the project to develop Course Reservation and Exam Registration system was developed using Star UML Software is done successfully.

-# RESULT

-Thus the project to develop Course Reservation and Exam Registration system was developed using Star UML Software is done successfully.